UPDATED AUGUST 2025

 Manuel Mejia

 Manuel Mejia, 49-years old, was killed by a pack of dogs in southwest Miami-Dade County.
-Authorities did not release any information to the public until reporters began investigating over 2-weeks after his death.
-Mejia was a live-in caretaker at a dragon fruit farm in Homestead.
-On April 23, up to 10 dogs kept by the owner of the farm viciously attacked Mejia.
-His girlfriend, Pamela Babineau, witnessed the attack and called 911.
+Mejia was a live-in caretaker at a dragon fruit farm in the 30000 block of Southwest 229th Avenue in Homestead.
+On April 23, at approximately 8:10 pm, up to 10 dogs kept by the owner of the farm viciously attacked Mejia.
+His girlfriend, Pamela Babineau, witnessed the attack.
+She called 911 screaming, asking for help.
 Mejia was airlifted to Kendall Regional Medical Center where he died of his injuries six hours later.
-The medical examiner's report showed he suffered severe bite injuries to his head, neck, chest, back and legs, fractured ribs and more.
+The medical examiner's report listed his cause of death as "dog mauling."
+The report showed he sustained severe bite injuries to his head, neck, chest, back and legs, fractured ribs and more.
 The dogs are described as a female American bulldog and nine Belgian malinois-bulldog mix offspring about 8-months old.
-Babineau told police three dogs instigated the attack and up to seven others joined in, indicating that all 10 dogs were involved.
-On November 14, 2016 DogsBite.org submitted two public records requests about this case. [source citations]
+Babineau told Miami-Dade police three dogs instigated the attack and up to seven others joined in, indicating that all 10 dogs were involved.
+The uncooperative owner of the dogs, Reynaldo Torres, was cited for having unregistered and unlicensed dogs. [source citations]

 Date of death: April 24, 2016 Chained: No